 6. What to Pack

 As part of your RV camping guide, you should know what to pack.
 Clothes, obviously, are important.
-Pack dry goods, shelf-stable snacks, canned goods, and if you have a working refrigerator in your RV, have some milk, juice, drinking water, hot dogs, and lunch meat stored in there.
+Pack dry goods, shelf-stable snacks, and canned goods, and if you have a working refrigerator in your RV, have some milk, juice, drinking water, hot dogs, and lunch meat stored in there.
 Anything you can fit, store, and keep without rotting in your RV, pack.
 Be sure to include tools to make small repairs, sunglasses, extra shoes and boots, sunscreen, and a few other key essentials.

 7. Where to Book a Campsite

 AAA and other travel organizations have a wealth of books that tell you where you can take an RV and camp.
-Their handy RV camping guides to RV campsites all over the country are very useful and why it makes it a part of these 11 RV beginner tips.
+Their handy RV camping guides to RV campsites all over the country are very useful and it makes it a part of these 11 RV beginner tips.
 You can read them in advance and then plan ahead by reserving spots weeks in advance.
 Do research online.
 Many campgrounds now do online reservations.
-They include images of the sites as well as full descriptions and potentially reviews.
+They include images of the sites as well as full descriptions and potential reviews.
 Having all of this knowledge at your fingertips will help you make an informed decision.

 Don’t forget that State and National Parks tend to have excellent and secluded campgrounds even for RVs.
 They are quieter than a private campground.
 It is likely you will have more privacy and natural serenity.
 Not to mention that they put you right at the trailheads for some great hiking.
 All of this and the cost is significantly lower per night than a private campground.
 However, many have length restrictions so if you plan to stay in State and National Parks frequently then you must take this into consideration when you rent or buy your RV.